Grumpyaloha/grumpyaloha/README.md

 ## 🚀 About Me
 > Data Scientist with a unique blend of Machine Learning, Azure Cloud Technologies, and Sattelite Engineering expertise.
 Currently driving data-driven solutions at Zenfold Labs.

-- 🔭 I'm currently working as a **Data Scientist at Zenfold Labs**
+- 🔭 I'm currently working as a **Data Scientist at Synapse Agriculture** and **Founder at Smart Spout Farms**
-- 🌱 I'm currently learning **Ocean Engineering** at UH Manoa
+- 🌱 I'm currently learning Sustainable Agriculture at WCC and Engineering at UH Manoa
 - 💼 Previously managed **Classified**
 - 📝 I regularly write articles on [Medium](https://medium.com/@grumpyaloha)
-- 💡 I'm passionate about oceanography and computer science
+- 💡 I'm passionate about agriculture and computer science

 ---